-Without a doubt, 2020 will go down in the pages of history as a time where our lives were completely transformed.
-From actions as simple as going to work or as large as international travel, we have been forced to look at the world around us differently.
-By shifting our lifestyles and workflows we’ve taken the necessary precautions to protect what’s most important: our people.
+Without a doubt, 2020 will go down in the pages of history as a year where our lives were completely transformed.
+From actions as simple as going to work or as large as international travel, we have been forced to look at the world differently.
+By shifting our lifestyles and workflows, we’ve taken the necessary precautions to protect what’s most important: our people.

 2020 has taught us many lessons enabling us to rise to the occasion.
 Though this was not easy to do, safety professionals and individuals in varying industries have done what they can to mitigate risks in order to endure.